babohhauru/Machine-Learning/week2/report/Week2 Assignment Report.md

 </center>
 </div>

 (ii)&(iii) Then we can get the new graph as shown above.
 The results predicted by the model are different from the former models.
 It is apparent that the shape of the decision boundaries vary, but it is difficult to calculate the boundary of a quadratic model.
-And we can know from the previous questions that the linear model is unable to predict the points labeled “-1” but the quadratic model can handle these samples.
-In addition, the accuracy of this model is 0.97, much higher than the linear model trained with the same parameters.
+In addition, we can get the accuracy by 'score' function and the accuracy of this model is 0.96096, much higher than the linear model trained with the same hyperparameters.